spotlightpa/poor-richard/content/ag-quiz.md

 The attorney general represents the interests of the state and the public, and defends Pennsylvania’s laws in court.
 The job has also served as a stepping stone for running for higher office in the commonwealth, including the governorship.

-This year, [five Democrats and two Republicans are running for the job](https://www.spotlightpa.org/news/2024/03/pennsylvania-election-2024-attorney-general-primary-candidates/).
+This year, [five Democrats and two Republicans are running for Pennsylvania attorney general](https://www.spotlightpa.org/news/2024/03/pennsylvania-election-2024-attorney-general-primary-candidates/).
 In many ways, the respective parties’ candidates are similar.

 All five Democratic candidates have vowed to defend abortion access and the state’s election results while promising to take a holistic approach to addressing violent crime.
 The two Republican candidates — both veterans who have been prosecutors — are running on tough-on-crime platforms and say the state constitution doesn’t guarantee a right to abortion.

 To help highlight the limited differences between the candidates, and show you which candidate you best align with, Spotlight PA has created this quick quiz.

-<div data-tf-live="01HTN9H526Y2WC57MWBH73CDVM"></div><script src="//embed.typeform.com/next/embed.js?typeform-welcome=0"></script>
+<div data-tf-live="01HS8WCNQWYQDYRFMP14J0CVZ6"></div><script src="//embed.typeform.com/next/embed.js?typeform-welcome=0"></script>